 Please scan the QR code to the right to submit a brief survey.

 And feel free to reach out to will.s.marlier@gmail.com with any questions or to report any invasives you identify in Greensboro.

-The Greensboro Landowner's Guide to Invasive Plants
+Guide to Invasive Plants

 Identify & Manage 10 of Greensboro's Most Dangerous Plants